 Data from the Census Bureau's American Community Survey (ACS) shows that Boston is a relatively young city.
 The median age in Boston is 32.4, due to the large number of students and young professionals living and working in the City.
 More than one out of every three persons in Boston is between the ages of 18 and 34 years old (39%).
 People ages 35 to 54 years old comprise 23% of the population and people ages 55 to 64 years old comprise 10%.
 Senior citizens ages 65 and above make up 12% of the City's population, an age group that has been growing in line with national trends relating to the aging of the baby boomer generation.

-Along with population growth, the number of households in Boston has also grown, reaching 279,495 in 2020.
-Household size fell slightly from 2.3 persons in 2010 to 2.25 persons in 2020.
+Along with population growth, the number of households in Boston has also grown, reaching 273,188 in 2020.
+Of these households, 35.3% are owner-occupied, up 0.4% from 2010.

 BOSTON'S JOBS, LABOR FORCE, AND INCOME